Homebrew/legacy-homebrew/share/doc/homebrew/Formula-Cookbook.md

 We want your formula to be awesome, and the cookbook will tell you how.

+## API documentation
+Some people find it easier to jump straight into API documentation rather than a walkthrough.
+If you're one of these check out the [Formula API](http://www.rubydoc.info/github/Homebrew/homebrew/master/Formula) which shows all the stuff you can use in a Homebrew Formula.

 ## Terminology - Homebrew speak

 <table>